+2.1 Assessment Panel

-- 2.1 The Board shall provide the Assessment Panel with such information as it may reasonably require to enable it to reach a determination and shall include in such information any written observations received from the contractor. - 2.2 At least one of the Assessment Panel shall visit the contractor before reaching a determination. - 2.3 Within the period of 28 days beginning with and including the date on which the Board rejected the closure notice, the Assessment Panel shall - (a) Approve the list closure; or - (b) Reject the list closure, and shall notify the Board and the contractor of its determination, in writing, as soon as possible.
+The Board shall provide the Assessment Panel with such information as it may reasonably require to enable it to reach a determination and shall include in such information any written observations received from the contractor.

+At least one of the Assessment Panel shall visit the contractor before reaching a determination.

+Within the period of 28 days beginning with and including the date on which the Board rejected the closure notice, the Assessment Panel shall - and shall notify the Board and the contractor of its determination, in writing, as soon as possible.